How to extract dimensions from filenames and configuration names

 Lightning has a database to make searching lightning-fast.
 This database contains the dimensions and materials for all your fasteners.

-To be able to use Lightning, you need to fill this database once.
+To use Lightning, you need to fill this database once.
 This takes 15-60 minutes, depending on the number of files and the naming scheme you used.

 We go through the setup process in this video and we explain each step in this article.
 Because software changes faster than video, the video is always a bit behind.
-We’ll do our best to keep the Knowledge Base up to date.
+So we’ll do our best to keep the Knowledge Base up to date.

 1. What is a pattern?